chilledoj/numericode/nctype/README.md

 # Numericode
-## UPDATE
+## Type Version
-This package now follows the same format as the encoding packages in the *Go* standard library.
-The old type version is available under the _nctype_ directory.
+**UPDATE**

+This package provides a simple conversion from a string, utilising a fixed string character set, to an unsigned integer.
+The string provided is used in a Little Endian fashion so that adding more characters will increase the integer value.

-The general purpose of this package is to allow users to define config keys which will only ever use a fixed, reduced character set (subset of ASCII) and to store it in an efficient manner within the DB.
+The general purpose of this is to allow users to define config keys which will only ever use a fixed, reduced character set (subset of ASCII) and to store it in an efficient manner within the DB.
 There will be scenarios where the storage of an unsigned 32 bit integer is less efficient than the storage of a certain amount of characters e.g. anything less than 4 bytes like 'CCY'.